shotgunck/hanako/README.md

 # nigloo
-a multi-purpose discord bot written in JavaScript
+A multi-purpose discord bot written in JavaScript

 ## Uses
-* chess
+* Host a chess game
-* music
+* Play sounds in voice channel

-## Todo
+## To-do
-* a compiler
+* A compiler